How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 Risk Factors

-Following people are at higher risk of CO poisoning:
+These people are at higher risk of CO poisoning:

-• Elderly because of compromised health conditions such as underlying heart diseases
+• Elderly because of compromised health conditions, such as underlying heart diseases

 • Fetuses because CO crosses the placenta and binds to fetal Hb with a high affinity for the gas